broander/gvca_survey_analytics/README-v2.md

 	- Create a new database
 		- 'createdb --owner=mynonsuperuser gvca_survey'
 	- Create a new database from .sql file
-		- 'psql -d gvca_survey -U gvcaadmin -f gvca_survey.sql'
+		- 'psql -d gvca_survey -U gvcaadmin -f 01_build_database.sql'

 	- Connect to the server:
 		'psql gvca_survey -U gvcaadmin'